-A. Management Structure

-The OOI is funded by the NSF as one of its Large Facilities providing research infrastructure.
-The OOI involves ~ 160 scientists, engineers, and data experts, who collectively keep five marine arrays operational and continually relaying ocean observing data to shore and to the community.
-The five arrays are outfitted with some 800 instruments - of 36 different types-measuring more than 200 different parameters.
-In addition, more than 200 unique data products are provided by the OOI.
-Table 3.1 includes the most significant science data products collected by the OOI network, listed by their primary sampling regime.
-The OOI website includes an expanded Data Product list with descriptions.
+A. Management Structure and slope, and the Global Irminger Sea and Global Station Papa Arrays, which consist of triangular The OOI is funded by the NSF as one of its mooring arrays augmented by gliders.
+The WHOI Large Facilities providing research infrastructure.
+CGSN team WHOI was also responsible for the The OOI involves ~ 160 scientists, engineers, and Global Argentine Basin and Global Southern Ocean data experts, who collectively keep five marine Arrays, which were discontinued in 2018 and 2020, arrays operational and continually relaying ocean respectively.
+Data from these decommissioned observing data to shore and to the community.
+The arrays are available for research and education five arrays are outfitted with some 800 instruments through the OOI Data Portal. - of 36 different types-measuring more than 200 OSU is responsible for the uncabled portion different parameters.
+In addition, more than 200 unique data products are provided by the OOI. of the Coastal Endurance Array, which includes Table 3.1 includes the most significant science data two cross-shelf moored array lines in addition to mobile gliders.
+Each of the lines contain three fixed products collected by the OOI network, listed by sites associated with unique physical, geological, their primary sampling regime.
+The OOI website includes an expanded Data Product list with and biological processes across the shelf and slope. descriptions.